 identifying information, without the consent of that person, and with

 the intent to use the other person’s identity for any unlawful purpose.

-You need an attorney for a white collar crime charge in Mesa, as the consequences
+You need an attorney for a white collar crime charge in Tempe, as the consequences

 can have an impact on future employment prospects, professional reputation,